 - 1 Make sure the car is protected from direct sunlight.
-The surface should be no more than 45 °C (113 °F) when applying polish or wax. - 2 Wash and dry the car thoroughly. - 3 First polish the car, then wax it.
+The surface should be no more than 45 °C (113 °F) when applying polish or wax. - Wash and dry the car thoroughly. - 3 First polish the car, then wax it.
 Follow the instructions on the packaging carefully.
-Many products contain both polish and wax.
+Many products contain both polish

-12.2.4.
+13.2.4.
 Touching up paintwork damage